 Private Employees: Are a small subsection of Responsible Employees who have the ability to receive reports and share information with the Title IX Coordinator in a manner that preserves the anonymity of the Complainant.
 These include the Director of Survivor Supports, Director of Wellness Promotion, Director for Queer/Women Services and Peer Chaplains.
 In order to foster increased reporting, Hampshire has designated these individuals as reporting options.
 In turn, these resources are permitted to share the report with the Title IX Coordinator in a manner that initially excludes personally identifiable information about the Complainant or witness.
-In the event that the resource and/or the Title IX Coordinator determine that the reported conduct poses a potential threat to the health or safety of any campus community member, the resource may be required to share personally information.
+In the event that the resource and/or the Title IX Coordinator determine that the reported conduct poses a potential threat to the health or safety of any campus community member, the resource may be required to share personally identifiable information.
 This manner of reporting may help inform the Title IX Coordinator of the general extent and nature of sexual violence on and off campus so the Coordinator can track patterns, evaluate the scope of the problem, and formulate appropriate campus-wide responses.
 Without the sharing of personally-identifiable information, however, the Title IX Coordinator's ability to respond may be limited.
 In addition, unlike Confidential Employees, who have statutorily-protected legal confidentiality, records maintained by these resources may be subject to release by court order, search warrant or subpoena.

+• Catherine Hodes, director of survivor supports, wellness center, 413.559.4510

-- Director of Survivor Supports, Wellness Center, 413.559.4510 - Ashley Netanel, Associate Director of Wellness Promotion, Wellness Center, 413 559 5743 - Emily Rimmer, Director for Queer/Women Services, Center for Feminisms, 413.559.5320 - Peer Chaplains, peerchaplains@hampshire.edu [228]
+- Emily Rimmer, director for gueer/women services, center for feminisms, 413.559.5320 - P.E.E.R.S. (formerly Peer Chaplains), peerchaplains@hampshire.edu [211]